Intent

 Implementation

-Early Years Foundation Stage (EYFS) start with the focus on the world around them.
-They experience the seasonal changes through their senses and giving it purpose by discussing how it affects them in their life, such as the clothes they wear.
+Children In the Early Years Foundation Stage (EYFS) focus on the world around them.
+They experience the seasonal changes through their senses and give it purpose by discussing how it affects them in their life, such as the clothes they wear.
 Similarly, they explore living things around them whilst understanding respect for living things.
-Children are discretely being taught the value of caring for our common home and being responsible for taking care of the world we live in and all of God’s creations.
+Children are discreetly taught the value of caring for our common home and being responsible for taking care of the world we live in and all of God’s creations.

 In key stage 1 and 2, children experience weekly Science lessons.
 These include investigations, learning walks and discrete knowledge-based lessons.
 Throughout these lessons, children are working scientifically at the earlier stages in Early Years and more complex stages in upper key stage 2.